-The campaign to save mental health in Norfolk and Suffolk is calling for the resignation of the NSFT CEO Stuart Richardson after he revealed a cut in the number of beds planned for the £45m Hellesdon hospital revamp.
+We are frustrated that NSFT CEO Stuart Richardson revealed a cut in the number of beds planned for the £45m Hellesdon hospital revamp.
 Bed shortages have been a constant sore since the disastrous radical redesign drastically cut the number of beds at NSFT in 2014.

 Having looked at this EDP article, https://www.edp24.co.uk/news/health/images-of-hellesdon-hospital-revamp-unveiled-8784054 ,we are asking: How can you invest £45m and still not have enough beds?

 These plans will institutionalise the transportation of patients to private hospitals outside the trust – a practice they promised to end in 2014 and again by 2017 but which continues to this day.
 NSFT have failed to end out of area placements which we believe are a breach of patient’s human rights – we can’t be routinely sending people in severe mental distress hundreds of miles from home and loved ones after investing £45m and not achieving the number of beds needed to meet local need.

 Transporting patients out of area has tragic consequences as the family of Peggy Copeman and others will testify.
 They are still traumatised that Peggy died on the hard shoulder of the M11 in a mini-bus that purported to be an ambulance whilst being transported back to Norfolk having been sent 280 miles to Taunton in Somerset because of a bed shortage in Norfolk and Suffolk.

 Not having enough beds also has knock on effects for other public services as patients in severe mental distress have to be held longer and inappropriately in police cells, the general hospitals in the region, or left at home with family and carers having to cope.